Y0Coss/docs-fork/pages/public_cloud/public_cloud_cross_functional/getting_started_ovhcloudshell/guide.en-gb.md

 Use `ovhcloud [command] --help` for detailed guidance on any command.

-**Key Tip:** CloudShell provides a ready-to-use, secure, and fully authenticated environment for managing all your OVHcloud resources without installing anything locally.
+**Key Tip:** OVHcloud Shell provides a ready-to-use, secure, and fully authenticated environment for managing all your OVHcloud resources without installing anything locally.

 ### First Commands Examples